Uber Eats: Food & Groceries

 What sets Uber Eats: Food & Groceries apart

-Superior global availability across hundreds of international cities
+Superior global brand recognition and broader geographic availability across international markets

 Contenders